cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 plt.show()
 ```

-We can define a function that calculates the pressure in dry air, and compare it with the barometric approximation.
+We can now see how the lapse rates affect the pressure profile.

 ```{code-cell} ipython